rajeshvkothari/oom/GIN_README_2508.md

 - **ORAN Servers**
     ----------------------
-  This server needs to be set up only if oran model(s) are to be deployed.
+  This servers needs to be create only if oran model(s) are to be deployed.

   - Create three AWS VMs on Ohio region with name as follows: